IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 // +kubebuilder:subresource:status
 ```

-Will enable the status subresource in the Custom Resource Definition.
+Will add the status subresource in the Custom Resource Definition.
 If you run `make manifests` it will generate YAML under `config/crds/<kind_types.yaml`.
 It will add a `subresources`
 section like so:

 ```yaml